Beijing jabs in US-China tech fight with chip material export curbs | Headlines

 Beijing jabs in US-China tech fight with chip material export curbs

+In 2022, top importers of China's gallium products were Japan, Germany and the Netherlands, news website Caixin said, citing customs data.
+Top importers of germanium products were Japan, France, Germany and the United States, it said.
+The commerce ministry will meet with major producers of the metals on Thursday to discuss the export restrictions, four people familiar with the matter told Reuters.

-EXPORT PERMITS, DISRUPTION WORRIES U.S. semiconductor wafer maker AXT Inc, which has manufacturing facilities in China, said on Monday its Chinese subsidiary Tongmei would apply for permits to keep exporting gallium and germanium substrate products from China.
+EXPORT PERMITS, DISRUPTION WORRIES U.S. semiconductor wafer maker AXT Inc, which has manufacturing facilities in China, said on Monday its Chinese subsidiary Tongmei would apply for permits to keep exporting gallium and germanium substrate products.

+"We are actively pursuing the necessary permits and are working to minimize any potential disruption to our customers," said AXT CEO Morris Young.
+An Intel spokesman said the company was still assessing the ministry's statement.

+"Our strategy of having a diverse, global supply chain minimizes our risk to local changes and interruptions," he said.
+A source at German chipmaker Infineon said most supplies come from outside of China.
+The company produces gallium nitride semiconductors in Villach, Austria and will soon make them at its factory in Kulim, Malaysia.

-"Offer prices in the domestic market and the export market have increased to 10,000 yuan ($1,380) per kg and over $1,500 per kg, respectively," he said.
-While the industry had expected to see some export controls for these metals, the timing had caught it by surprise, he said.
+Domestic offers rose 2% to 10,000 yuan ($1,380) per kg on Tuesday, he said, with export prices up 7% to $1,500 per kg.
+The industry had expected some export controls on these metals, but the timing had surprised, said the manager, who declined to be named citing the sensitivity of the matter.

-Some downstream users with long-term sales contracts "are vexed about a possible jump in raw material prices, as it raises their production costs and may cause them losses", he said, declining to be named citing the sensitivity of the matter.
-Government officials in Taiwan and South Korea, however, downplayed any disruption from the curbs.
+Some downstream users with long-term sales contracts "are vexed about a possible jump in raw material prices, as it raises their production costs and may cause them losses", he said.
+Taiwan and South Korea downplayed any disruption from the curbs.

-Taiwan Economy Minister Wang Mei-hua said the short-term impact would not be large, but they would pay attention to how the situation may play out in the long term.
-South Korea's industry ministry said in a statement the country had sufficient stockpiles of gallium while there were other sources of germanium.

-Shares in some metal producers rose on Tuesday, with Yunnan Lincang Xinyuan Germanium Industry Co jumping 10% by the daily upper limit, and Yunnan Chihong Zinc & Germanium Co climbing 7%.
+Shares in some metal producers rose on Tuesday.
+Yunnan Lincang Xinyuan Germanium Industry Co jumped 10% by the daily upper limit while Yunnan Chihong Zinc & Germanium Co climbed 7%.
 Shares of Australian rare earths producers also rallied as investors placed bets that more curbs could be imposed.
 Shares in Lynas Rare Earths, the world's largest producer of rare earths outside of China, rose 4%.

 ESCALATION RISK China's controls come as Washington mulls new restrictions on the shipment of high-tech microchips to China, following a series of curbs in recent years.